FAQ#

 crate.

-Ruff tried to fix something — but it broke my code?#
+Ruff tried to fix something — but it broke my code.
+What's going on?

-Ruff's autofix is a best-effort mechanism.
-Given the dynamic nature of Python, it's difficult to have complete certainty when making changes to code, even for the seemingly trivial fixes.
+Even still, given the dynamic nature of Python, it's difficult to have complete certainty when making changes to code, even for seemingly trivial fixes.
+If a "safe" fix breaks your code, please file an Issue.

 Ruff's color output is powered by the colored